tinode/tindroid/README.md

 ## Translations

-The app is currently available in English (default), Chinese, Russian.
+The app is currently available in the following languages:
+* English
+* Chinese (simplified)
+* Korean
+* Russian
+* Spanish

 Pull requests with more translations are welcome.
 See [Russian](app/src/main/res/values-ru/strings.xml) and [Chinese](app/src/main/res/values-zh/strings.xml) translations as examples.

 ## Screenshots